learn-co-students/nyc-web-091718/42-git-workshoppe/README.md

 - What is Git?
   - Git is a **version control system** (VCS)
-  - Essentially, Git allows us to travel through time by creating a series of **snapshots**.
+  - Essentially, `git` allows us to travel through time by creating a series of **snapshots**.
 These snapshots are called `commits`.
 You can view your commits by calling `git log` from your terminal.
-You can supply an optional number of commits; `git log -n 4 --oneline`, will give you the 4 most recent commit messages and condense each commit onto one line:
+You can supply an optional number of commits; `git log -n 4 --oneline`, will give you the 4 most recent commit messages and condense each commit to one line:

 ```sh
 // 🌚🍔 git log -n 4